keyaedisa/dabs/README.md

 # abs Repo

 Welcome to the Official abs Source Repository!
-The latest built version of abs is hosted on my package repo called Valen and hosted at https:github.com/keyaedisa/valen_repo!
+The most recent compiled version of abs is hosted on my package repo called Valen and can be found at https:github.com/keyaedisa/valen_repo!

 abs is a terminual utility I wrote in bash meant to not only automate the build process of any archiso profile it is provided, but to also make it an